microsoft/nnscaler/README.md

 > ⚠️ **Note:** Due to refined design, optimizations and code refactoring, the current evaluation results are improved thus different from statistics in the submitted paper.
 Please refer to each section for expected outputs.

 ### 💻 Hardware Requirements
-To fully reproduce results, we recommend to run Verdict artifact evaluation on a machine with at least 32 CPU (virtual) cores and 1TB memory.
+To fully reproduce results, we recommend to run VERDICT artifact evaluation on a machine with at least 32 CPU (virtual) cores and 1TB memory.
 For SOSP'25 AE reviewers, please contact authors for Azure virtual machine instances.

 ### 🎭 Recommended Evaluation Strategy
-- Evaluation of §8.1 and §8.2 are about Verdict's performance, thus having to be run on capable machines, such as Azure VM instances.
+- Evaluation of §8.1 and §8.2 are about VERDICT's performance, thus having to be run on capable machines, such as Azure VM instances.
 These experiments are estimated to take total 30 hours and do not require much reviewer engagement except for inspection of final dumped statistics, due to acknowledged correctness of input models.
 - Evaluation of §8.3 bug reproduction can be more interesting.
-Verdict will verify 14 buggy parallelized models, detect their violations, and print out information helpful for bug diagnosis.
+VERDICT will verify 14 buggy parallelized models, detect their violations, and print out information helpful for bug diagnosis.
 These experiments are lightweight, and *can be run on personal devices*.